 Used properly, herbalism is a wonderful way to take care of yourself, and others.
 Botanicals can replace materials in your first aid kit.
 It can be tasty and delicious (like key lime nettle cupcakes), or pungent and mysterious (like a mugwort and juniper joint salve).

-While most of what I'm hoping to cover focus on wild herbalism (using native plants in my region), I'll also be introducing you folks to basic "kitchen herbalism" - no fancy-schmancy herbs required!
+While most of what I'm hoping to cover focuses on wild herbalism (using native plants in my region), I'll also be introducing you folks to basic "kitchen herbalism" - no fancy-schmancy herbs required!
 I look forward to having you join me on this adventure, and can't wait to see where this starting point leads you!

 See you soon!